launchql/pgpm-modules/packages/data-types/types/README.md

 ### Image and Attachment Domains

-The `image` and `attachment` domains store JSON objects with URL and MIME type information.
+The `image` domain stores JSON objects with URL and MIME type information.
+The `attachment` domain accepts either that JSON shape or a plain URL string.

 ```sql
 -- Valid image